prasannabhat38/events_etl/README.md

 # Set up / Testing
 1.Set up a new virtual-env (see https://realpython.com/python-virtual-environments-a-primer/) Install boto3 for accessing AWS S3 via APIs pip install boto3
 2. Update AWS access_key_id and secret_access_key in 'events_etl/aws_config'
 3. cd events_etl; python -m tests

 # Further enhancements/ optimisations
-Enha
+Enhancements:
+* Create a event_sync_log table in DB to maintain the etl run status (start_time, end_time, status).

 Performance improvements:
 1. Asynchronous processing: Fetch the s3_keys and send each key to a Queue (SQS, ActiveMQ) for asynchronous processing
 2. Download the file to local disk and process.
 Makes processing faster by cutting down on network latency while reading file directly from S3.